LakithKarunaratne/onedrive/README.md

 ### File naming
 The files and directories in the synchronization directory must follow the [Windows naming conventions](https://msdn.microsoft.com/en-us/library/aa365247).
 The application will crash for example if you have two files with the same name but different case.
 This is expected behavior and won't be fixed.

+### Multi Account Sync Issues
+If the sync isn't starting
+- Check file names
+- Path Names
+- Reference Paths
+- To avoid errors do not use SPACES between words, use camelCase for naming configs and service files.